Generic Name: Penicillin V potassium

 Penicillin V exerts a bactericidal action against penicillin-sensitive microorganisms during the stage of active multiplication.
-It acts through the inhibition of biosynthesis of cell-wall mucopeptide.
+It acts through the inhibition of bisynthesis of cell wall mucopeptide.
 It is not active against the penicillinase-producing bacteria, which include many strains of staphylococci.
-The drug exerts high in vitro activity against staphylococci (except penicillinase-producing strains), streptococci (groups A, C, G, H, L and M), and pneumococci.
-Other organisms sensitive in vitro to Penicillin V are Corynebacterium diphtheriae, Bacillus anthracis, Clostridia, Actinomyces bovis, Streptobacillus moniliformis, Listeria monocytogenes, Leptospira, and Neisseria gonorrhoeae.
+The drug exerts high in vitro activity against staphylococci (except penicillinase-producing strains), streptococci (groups A, C, G, H, L and M) and pneumococci.
+Other organisms sensitive in vitro to Penicillin V are Corynebacterium diphtheriae, Bacillus anthracis, Clostridia, Actinomyces bovis, Streptobacillus moniliformis, Listeria monocytogenes, Leptospira and N. gonorrhoeae.
 Treponema pallidum is extremely sensitive.

 The potassium salt of Penicillin V has the distinct advantage over penicillin G in resistance to inactivation by gastric acid.
 It may be given with meals; however, blood levels are slightly higher when the drug is given on an empty stomach.
 Average blood levels are two to five times higher than the levels following the same dose of oral penicillin G and also show much less individual variation.